Bonnie and Clyde: 1934: Final run

-On January 16, 1934, Barrow orchestrated the escape of Hamilton, Methvin, and several others in the "Eastham Breakout".
-The brazen raid generated negative publicity for Texas, and Barrow seemed to have achieved what historian Phillips suggests was his overriding goal: revenge on the Texas Department of Corrections.
+On January 16, 1934, Barrow orchestrated the escape of Hamilton, Methvin and several others in the "Eastham Breakout".
+The brazen raid generated negative publicity for Texas, and Barrow seemed to have achieved what historian Phillips suggests was his overarching goal: revenge on the Texas Department of Corrections.

 Barrow Gang member Joe Palmer shot Major Joe Crowson during his escape, and Crowson died a few days later in the hospital.
 This attack attracted the full power of the Texas and federal government to the manhunt for Barrow and Parker.
 As Crowson struggled for life, prison chief Lee Simmons reportedly promised him that all persons involved in the breakout would be hunted down and killed.
 All of them eventually were, except for Methvin, who preserved his life by turning on the gang and setting up the ambush of Barrow and Parker.

 The Texas Department of Corrections contacted former Texas Ranger Captain Frank Hamer and persuaded him to hunt down the Barrow Gang.
 He was retired, but his commission had not expired.
 He accepted the assignment as a Texas Highway Patrol officer, secondarily assigned to the prison system as a special investigator, and was given the specific task of taking down the Barrow Gang.

-Hamer was tall, burly, and taciturn, unimpressed by authority and driven by an "inflexible adherence to right, or what he thinks is right".
+Hamer was tall, burly and taciturn, unimpressed by authority and driven by an "inflexible adherence to right, or what he thinks is right".
 For twenty years, he had been feared and admired throughout Texas as "the walking embodiment of the 'One Riot, One Ranger' ethos".
 He "had acquired a formidable reputation as a result of several spectacular captures and the shooting of a number of Texas criminals".
 He was officially credited with 53 kills, and suffered seventeen wounds.
+Three of Hamer's four brothers were also Texas Rangers.
+Brother Harrison was the best shot of the four, but Frank was considered the most tenacious.